tobyfey/docassemble-protocoldeterminator/README.md

 1. Next Steps
 1. Options

-The first time a new issue, or a new clone of an existing issue, an advocate will be presented with legal information about the .
-The advocate can organize this information that is most understandable,
+The first time a new issue, or a new clone of an existing issue, an advocate will be presented with legal information gathered.
+The advocate can organize this information that is most understandable and create an "explanation block" for the first section.
+An advocate can reorder, delete or add next steps and options.
+The Protocol Determinator allows the user to save their changes to the library, so the library continues to grow and approve.

-### Gathering

-### Next Steps and Options

-Next steps and options are collected from the layers of issues and legal objects.
-For example, an option in all eviction cases would be Request a Continuance, but File Counterclaims may only be relevant for certain elements of an eviction case.
+If an "explanation block" has already been created for an issue, then an information sheet can be simply reviewed and accepted, or edited if necessary.

 <details>
 	<summary>Software issues</summary>

 ###### Software issues
-	1. Get data from related parties to the case
-	   * link to issues
-	2. Add in explanation about 1 and 0 as True and False
-	   * link to issues
+	1. Circulate template/make editing of template easier

 </details>

 <details>